-Why Your Running Injuries Keep Coming Back (And What to Do Instead)
+Why Your Child's Running Injuries Keep Coming Back (And How to Stop the Cycle)

-You stretch.
-You foam roll.
-You wear the “right” shoes.
+They stretch.
+They foam roll.
+They wear the “right” shoes.

 But the pain keeps coming back.

-If you’ve struggled with shin splints, plantar fasciitis, calf strains, knee pain—or just tightness that never really goes away—this post is for you.
+If they struggle with shin splints, plantar fasciitis, calf strains, knee pain—or just tightness that never really goes away—this post is for them.

 Because it’s time we stop looking at running injuries as bad luck or overtraining.
 And start seeing them for what they really are: a sign your body is out of sync.